urdvr/biojs-vis-gprofiler/README.md

 <a name="BioJSVisGProfiler#getInfoboxId"></a>
 ####bioJSVisGProfiler.getInfoboxId()
 Return the infobox element id attribute.
-Useful if you wish to catch the `onclick` event to hide the default infobox and apply custom behavior.

 <a name="BioJSVisGProfiler#event_onrender"></a>
 ####event: "onrender"